 - Recovered favorable judgments for clients involving the Philadelphia Airport, Universal Studios Islands of Adventure, Port of Miami Tunnel and US Courthouse in Islip, New York.

-- Obtained favorable settlements related to the reconstruction of the World Trade Center in New York and construction of Federal Courthouses in New York and Florida, coal burning electrification plant in Texas, Miami International Airport, Memphis Convention Center, Pittsburgh Convention Center, as well as for Miami Dade College in connection with the collapse, during construction, of its West Campus Parking Garage.
+- Obtained favorable settlements related to the construction of the Brightline Miami Station, the improvements to the Hard Rock Stadium, the reconstruction of the World Trade Center in New York and construction of Federal Courthouses in New York and Florida, a coal burning electrification plant in Texas, the Miami International Airport, the Memphis Convention Center and Pittsburgh Convention Center, as well as for Miami Dade College in connection with the collapse, during construction, of its West Campus Parking Garage.

 - Recovered favorable judgments and settlements for several high rise condominiums for the repair of construction defects, including roofing, glazing, post tension systems, waterproofing, building envelope systems and fire safety systems.

 - Successfully defended claims against condominium developers and converters, recovering on pass-through claims of contractors and subcontractors.